Robust High-Dimensional Time-Varying Coefficient Estimation: An empirical study

 Now, we investigate the result of the RED-LASSO estimator.
 Figure \ref{fig:allvalue} shows the monthly integrated betas from the RED-LASSO estimator for the five assets and 60 factors.
 Figure \ref{fig:emp_nonzero_time} depicts the non-zero frequency of the RED-LASSO estimator for the five groups, consisting of the commodity futures group, currency futures group, interest rate futures group, stock market index futures group, and market factor group.
 From Figures \ref{fig:allvalue} and \ref{fig:emp_nonzero_time}, we see that integrated betas change over time, and only a small number of factors had non-zero integrated betas in most periods.
-To investigate time-series of the significant betas, we plotted the integrated beta estimates for the three factors that most frequently had non-zero integrated betas in Figure \ref{fig:mainfactors}.
-The AAPL has NQ (E-mini Nasdaq 100), ES (E-mini S\&P 500), and YM (E-mini Dow); BRK.B has MKT, ES, and YM; GM has MKT, MOM, and RMW; GOOG has NQ, ES, and MME (MSCI Emerging Markets Index); and XOM has MKT, XAE (E-mini Energy Select Sector), and MOM.
+To investigate the time-series of the significant betas, we plotted the integrated beta estimates for the three factors that most frequently had non-zero integrated betas in Figure \ref{fig:mainfactors}.
+The AAPL has NQ (E-mini Nasdaq 100), ES (E-mini S\&P 500), and YM (E-mini Dow); BRK.B has MKT, YM, and ES; AMZN has MKT, MOM, and RMW; GOOG has NQ, ES, and VX (VIX); and XOM has MKT, XAE (E-mini Energy Select Sector), and YM.
 In sum, either the NQ factor or MKT factor most frequently had non-zero integrated betas, while the other factors had non-zero integrated betas only for some time periods.